jacksleight/statamic-memberbox/README.md

 	* Allows you to create members through a simplified user wizard
 	* Allows you to send member specific welcome emails that link to a frontend activation form
 	* Uses seperate view, create and edit member permissions
+* A members widget for the dashboard
 * These new member form tags:
 	* Activate account
 	* Edit account
 	* Update password
 * Fully-functional implementations of those forms, plus all the [built-in user form tags](https://statamic.dev/reference/tags) (register, login, forgot and reset password)
-* Member tags that make it super simple to control what content is restricted to which members and how
-* A members widget for the dashboard
+* A member tag for checking if the current user is a member
 * A set of form page URL tags

 ## Documentation